Solving

 ---|---|

-Top CAT 2024 DILR Practice Questions with Answers
+Top CAT 2025 DILR Practice Questions with Answers

-Here are a few top CAT 2024 DILR practice questions and answers to help you ace the section:
+Here are a few top CAT 2025 DILR practice questions and answers to help you ace the section:

 Problem Statement 1

 Sixty-four players, ranging from seed 1 to seed 64, took part in a single-elimination tennis competition.
 Seed 1 holds the top position, while seed 64 holds the bottom.
-The tournament unfolds across six stages: the first round, second round, third round, quarterfinals, semifinals, and the final showdown.
+The tournament unfolds across six stages: the first round, second round, third round, quarterfinals, semifinals, and the showdown.

 In the initial round, the player with the highest seed (seed 1) engages in Match No.1 against the player with the lowest seed (seed 64).
-This pattern continues as the second highest seed (seed 2) faces off against the second lowest seed (seed 63) in Match No.2, and so forth.
+This pattern continues as the second-highest seed (seed 2) faces off against the second-lowest seed (seed 63) in Match No.2, and so forth.
 The subsequent rounds follow a similar structure, with winners progressing to the next stage.

 Now, let's dive into the questions: